Goal-directed graph construction using reinforcement learning: Results

-\textit{\approachname provides competitive performance, especially for longer action sequences.} Across all settings tested, \approachname performed significantly better than random.
-On synthetic graphs the best model obtained the highest performance in 8 out of 12 settings tested, while the average performance is at least 89\% of that of the best-performing configuration.
-For BA graphs, \approachname obtained the best performance across all tasks tested.
+\textit{\algoname provides competitive performance, especially for longer action sequences.} Across all settings tested, \algoname performed significantly better than random.
+On synthetic graphs, the best model obtained the highest performance in 8 out of 12 settings tested, while the average performance is at least 89\% of that of the best-performing configuration.
+For BA graphs, \algoname obtained the best performance across all tasks tested.
 For ER graphs, ERes performed slightly better when considering $\mathcal{F}_{random}$; for $\mathcal{F}_{targeted}$ the greedy baseline performed better for shorter sequences.
-For real-world graphs, \approachname obtained the best performance across all tasks.
+For real-world graphs, \algoname obtained the best performance across all tasks.

 \textit{Strategies for improving $\mathcal{F}_{random}$ are easier to learn.} The performance gap between the trained model and the baselines is smaller for $\mathcal{F}_{random}$, suggesting it is less complex to learn.
 This is also supported by the evaluation losses monitored during training, which show performance improves and plateaus more quickly.
-For $\mathcal{F}_{random}$ the network with randomly initialized parameters already yields reasonable policies, and training brings some improvement.
+For $\mathcal{F}_{random}$ the network with randomly initialised parameters already yields policies with satisfactory results, and training brings a small improvement.
 In contrast, the improvements for $\mathcal{F}_{targeted}$ are much more dramatic.

-\textit{Out-of-distribution generalization only occurs for $\mathcal{F}_{random}$.} The performance on larger out-of-distribution graphs is preserved for the $\mathcal{F}_{random}$ objective, and especially for BA graphs we observe strong generalization.
+\textit{Out-of-distribution generalisation only occurs for $\mathcal{F}_{random}$.} The performance on larger out-of-distribution graphs is preserved for the $\mathcal{F}_{random}$ objective, and especially for BA graphs we observe strong generalisation.
 The performance for $\mathcal{F}_{targeted}$ decays rapidly, obtaining worse performance than the baselines as the size increases.
 The poor performance of the greedy policy means the $Q(s,a)$ estimates are no longer accurate under distribution shift.
 There are several possible explanations, e.g., the inherent noise of estimating $\mathcal{F}_{random}$ makes the neural network more robust to outliers, or that central nodes impact message passing in larger graphs differently.
-We think investigating this phenomenon is a worthwhile future direction of this work, since out-of-distribution generalization does occur for $\mathcal{F}_{random}$ and evaluating the objective functions directly is prohibitively expensive for large graphs.
+We think investigating this phenomenon is a worthwhile future direction of this work, since out-of-distribution generalisation does occur for $\mathcal{F}_{random}$ and evaluating the objective functions directly is prohibitively expensive for large graphs.